Healthy eating and “humanocracy” – the making of Russia’s biggest food brand

 Indeed, the appearance of e-grocery companies backed by tech company Yandex and banking giant Sberbank demonstrates what a diverse range of players are throwing their hats into the ring, hoping to secure a slice of the very lucrative grocery delivery market.

 Alasheev clearly has no illusions about how competitive this process will be, but he seems upbeat about it, confident that Vkusvill has the edge.
 As recently as 2020, Vkusvill had close to zero e-commerce presence.
 Now, it is the leading player in Moscow for online groceries.
-Just like its growth from a single dairy stall to a chain of stores, Alasheev puts this explosive increase in trade down to innovation, experimentation and simply good ideas.
-“We were one of the first in Russia to deliver for free with no minimal limit,” he points out.
+Just like its growth from a single dairy stall to a chain of stores, Alasheev puts this explosive increase in trade down to innovation, experimentation, and simply good ideas.
+"We were one of the first in Russia to deliver for free with no minimal limit," he points out.
 In addition to its 100 dark stores, Vkusvill also dispatches deliveries from its normal stores, meaning it can reach a greater range of houses in a much faster time.

 One intriguing dimension of the shift to e-groceries is that online customers simply buy more, so the stakes are higher for retailers.
 "The average purchase is almost three times larger," Alasheev confirmed.
 "For some reason, when people shop offline, it's ok to drop in at several shops.
 But online, where you would have thought that it's easier to just close the application, open a new one, and make another order, that's not the case.
 Online, people are less inclined to make several orders.
 Because of that, they tend to buy more when they go online."